Qaytar/boxesProject/README.md

 # boxesProject
-readMe writting is work in progres
+readMe writting is work in progress